SmingHub/Sming/docs/source/experimental/signed-ota.rst

 SHA-256.
 For both steps libraries are available (micro-ecc and Arduino Cryptosuite).

-To use it, you can subclass rBootHttpUpdate like this:
+To use it, you can subclass RbootOutputStream like this:

 .. code-block:: c++